haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Scimitar of Speed
 Weapon (scimitar), very rare (requires attunement)
 You gain a +2 bonus to attack and damage rolls made with this magic weapon.
 In addition, you can make one attack with it as a bonus action on each of your turns.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 241

 Shield, +1, +2, or +3
 Armor (shield), uncommon (+1), rare (+2), or very rare (+3)